YuehuaOu/Viral-Host-Hunter/README.md

 ## 2.1 Basic Usage

 Use the `vhh-predict` command to perform viral host prediction with the pretrained model.
-A runnable example is provided in `example/run_example.sh`.
+A command example is provided in `example/run_example.sh`.

 You can check all available command-line options by running: